-After starting many entrepreneurial endeavours from the age of 13, Kelly Lovell founded her current business at age 19 and is on a mission to help companies of all sizes become “future proof”.
+After starting many entrepreneurial endeavours from the age of 13, Kelly Lovell founded her current business at age 19 and is on a mission to chase her passion: to help companies of all sizes become “future proof”.

 Her business, Lovell Corporation, consults with companies big and small to help them with talent, retention, and culture building.
 She’s received numerous honours and awards for her work, including being named by Queen Elizabeth II as a Queen’s Young Leader, and has gained a massive online following for her work.